publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXVIII/ptE/m__us_usc_t42_s1395ww.md

 [Pub.
 L. 101–239, title VI, § 6015(b)][/us/pl/101/239/s6015/b], Dec.
 19, 1989, [103 Stat.
 2164][/us/stat/103/2164], provided that:

 > “By not later than 180 days after the date of enactment of this Act \[Dec.
-19, 1989\], the Secretary of Health and Human Services shall publish instructions specifying the application process to be used in providing exceptions and adjustments under section 1886(b)(4)(A) of the Social Security Act \[subsec. (b)(4)(A) of this section\].”
+19, 1989\], the Secretary of Health and Human Services shall publish instructions specifying the application process to be used in providing exceptions and adjustments under section 1886(b)(4)(A) of the Social Security Act \[[42 U.S.C.
+1395ww(b)(4)(A)][/us/usc/t42/s1395ww/b/4/A]\].”

  __Delay in Recoupment of Certain Nursing and Allied Education Costs__

 [Pub.
 L. 101–239, title VI, § 6205(b)][/us/pl/101/239/s6205/b], Dec.
 19, 1989, [103 Stat.
 2243][/us/stat/103/2243], provided that:

->     “(1) The Secretary of Health and Human Services (in this subsection referred to as the ‘Secretary’) shall not, before October 1, 1990, recoup from, or otherwise reduce or adjust payments under title XVIII of the Social Security Act \[this subchapter\] to, hospitals because of alleged overpayments to such hospitals under such title due to a determination that costs which were reported by a hospital on its medicare cost reports relating to approved nursing and allied health education programs were allowable costs and are included in the definition of ‘operating costs of inpatient hospital services’ pursuant to section 1886(a)(4) of such Act \[subsec. (a)(4) of this section\], so that no pass-through of such costs was permitted under that section.
+>     “(1) The Secretary of Health and Human Services (in this subsection referred to as the ‘Secretary’) shall not, before October 1, 1990, recoup from, or otherwise reduce or adjust payments under title XVIII of the Social Security Act \[[42 U.S.C.
+1395][/us/usc/t42/s1395] et seq.\] to, hospitals because of alleged overpayments to such hospitals under such title due to a determination that costs which were reported by a hospital on its medicare cost reports relating to approved nursing and allied health education programs were allowable costs and are included in the definition of ‘operating costs of inpatient hospital services’ pursuant to section 1886(a)(4) of such Act \[[42 U.S.C.
+1395ww(a)(4)][/us/usc/t42/s1395ww/a/4]\], so that no pass-through of such costs was permitted under that section.

 >     “(2)